Joe (website): JOE.co.uk

 JOE.co.uk was launched for the United Kingdom market in September 2015 with Tony Barrett of The Times and former footballer Ledley King among the contributors.

 BBC political researcher Joey D'Urso cited content from JOE.co.uk, such as a video superimposing Labour leader Jeremy Corbyn's face onto that of the rapper Stormzy while the leader appears "to rap a list of policies", as an example of viral social media content which helped Labour's standing in the 2017 general election (especially among the youth), but which was not directly funded by the party itself.

 In 2018, the company hired Brian Whelan from Channel 4 News to oversee video operations and the BBC's Simon Clancy to run their podcast shows.

 In 2020, JOE and Swedemason won the 2020 "Content Creator of the Year" award in The Drum's online media awards for their viral videos of mashing up politicians' words to fit a song.

 PoliticsJOE

 PoliticsJOE is the political stream for the media company.
 Previously led by Oli Dugmore, who left in October 2025.
 PoliticsJOE had the most popular political video of 2019, with over 40 million views.
 During the 2024 United Kingdom general election, the PoliticsJOE podcast had the fifth largest average viewership of UK political podcasts on YouTube.

 PoliticsJOE also presents PoliticsJOE Podcast, where Oli Dugmore, Ava Santina and Ed Campbell discuss political and news events sometimes several times a week.

+On 3rd July 2026, the parent company of Joe (JMG Media Limited) went into liquidation.